ChunZhou1/jsonTree/README.md

 **How to avoid over-rendering**

-When the user add, delete, and edit the node, First, we let each component force update, but we only want the content to be changed to update itself.
-So we use React.memo to do this.
-React.memo will compare the preview status and next status of content and determine if the component should be updated.
+When the user add, delete, and edit the node, First, we attempt to update each component, but we only update the components whose content has been changed.
+We use React.memo to do this.
+React.memo will compare the previous status and next status of the content and determine if the component should be updated.

-Finally, we avoided over rendering.
+This helped us avoid over-rendering.

 ```
 import { useState, useEffect, memo } from "react";